Business Valuation — Option Pricing Method for Equity Allocation

 A CFO's How-To Guide

 In 2014, the IRS increased its scrutiny of stock option pricing and began an audit program for 409A deferred compensation plans.
-The tax implications of incorrect pricing can be extensive, so this increased oversight makes a strong, supportable valuation process more critical than ever for privately held high-tech and life sciences companies.
+As a key component of equity compensation, the tax implications of incorrect pricing can be extensive, making a strong, supportable valuation process is critical for privately held technology, life sciences and other companies.

-Your board needs to understand the valuation process before they approve grants of stock options.
+As CFO, you need to help your board understand the valuation process before they approve grants of stock options.
 To help you walk them through stock option pricing, we’ve detailed the process for valuing stock options after a Series A preferred stock financing (at arm’s length with sophisticated investors).
-For privately held companies, this type of financing provides one of the best indicators of a company’s market value.h
+For privately held companies, this type of financing provides one of the best indicators of a company’s market value.

 Why Valuation Matters